Poisson boundary of group extensions: The cautiousness criterion for triviality of the boundary

-\begin{proof} 1) First observe that the Central Limit Theorem implies that any centered finite second moment random walk on $\mathbb{Z}^d$ and, more generally, on any f.g.
-Abelian group, is $\sqrt{n}$-cautious (see Remark \ref{rem:abeliancautious}).
+Observe that the Central Limit Theorem implies that any centered finite second moment random walk on $\mathbb{Z}^d$ and, more generally, on any f.g. abelian group, is $\sqrt{n}$-cautious (see Remark \ref{rem:abeliancautious}).
+We assume that the defining measure $\mu$ has finite second moment.
 Apply Theorem \ref{prop:cautious} for $f(n)=\sqrt{n}$.
-Observe that the obtainable set with $r=\delta f(n)$ is contained in a vector space, which in view of Lemma \ref{prop:mainsection6} has dimension at most $C (\delta(f(n))^2)= C \delta^2 n$.
-Thus the cardinality of these obtainable sets is at most $\exp(\ln p C \delta^2 n)$.
-Therefore the assumption of Theorem \ref{prop:cautious} are satisfied, and we conclude that our random walk has trivial boundary.
-Therefore, the claim 1) of the corollary for finite centered second moment measures follows.
+First, we consider the case when the subgroup $\HNMsubgroup$ is $p$-torsion.
+Observe that the obtainable set $T_{r,n}$ for $r=\delta f(n)$ is contained in a vector space, which in view of Lemma \ref{prop:mainsection6} has dimension at most $C (\delta(f(n))^2)= C \delta^2 n$.
+Thus, the cardinality of these obtainable sets is at most $\exp(\ln p C \delta^2 n)$.

+Now we consider the case when the subgroup $\HNMsubgroup$ is torsion-free.
+Here we also assume that $\mu$ has finite second moment.
+By Lemma \ref{lem:obtainableset} we know that